 Depending on a number of factors, your provider may prescribe meds to help lower your bile levels and relieve the itching, or they may recommend delivering your baby early (probably around week 37 of pregnancy, though your medical history and symptoms may dictate an earlier delivery), since high bile levels may cause serious complications for the fetus as well as vitamin K deficiency in mama.

-As always, remember that while all of us at AMMA are brilliant and passionate about all things motherhood, we are none of us medical professionals!
+As always, remember that while all of us at AMMA are brilliant and passionate about all things motherhood, none of us are medical professionals!
 So use this as a jumping-off point for your own research and heed the wisdom of your care provider :)